 Residents and businesses of Kitchener or Wilmot, register by completing the Pre-Authorized Payment Form today.

-Residents and businesses of Waterloo, Wellesley, and Woolwich, complete this Pre-Authorization Form to register
+Residents and businesses of Waterloo, Wellesley, and Woolwich, complete this Pre-Authorized Payment Form to register

 Register for PAP by completing the online application form, or by downloading and completing the PDF version of the form.

 For customers in Kitchener and Wilmot, your payment will be withdrawn by Enova – Kitchener-Wilmot Hydro.